rkapl123/DBAddin/docs/DBFuncs.md

 ##### Connection String Special Settings

-In case the "normal" connection string's driver (usually OLEDB) has problems in displaying data with DBListFetch and the problem is not existing in conventional MS-Query based query tables (using special ODBC connection strings that can't be used with DB functions), then following special connection string setting can be used:
+In case the "normal" connection string's driver (usually OLEDB) has problems in displaying data with DBListFetch and the problem is not existing with ODBC connection strings, then following special dual connection string setting can be used together with the flag `preferODBCconnString`:

 `StandardConnectionString;SpecialODBCConnectionString`